 New Student Frequently Asked Questions

-Although the priority deadline for spring is Oct 1, we recommend you to complete the 2020-2021 FAFSA and turn in any required paperwork as soon as possible.
+Although the priority deadline for Fall is July 1, we recommend you complete the 2023-2024 FAFSA and turn in any required paperwork as soon as possible.
 Information received after the deadline may not be processed in time for registration.

 Students must contact the Financial Aid Office to ensure that all files/information are on file in the Financial Aid Office regardless of grant eligibility.